-In contrast, it is easier to diagnose a substance addiction than bipolar disorder.
+In contrast, it is easier to diagnose substance use disorders than bipolar disorder.
 Individuals with a history of episodes prior to their drug abuse disorder are more likely to identify their underlying mental health issues.
 Still, if the disease developed as a consequence of an addiction, it could be more challenging to determine.

 Our treatment center here at Behavioral Health Centers has expertise in treating dual diagnosis.
 If you or a loved one is suffering from any mental health disorder and addiction, it is vital to see an expert in dual diagnosis.

 Contact us today and allow our dedicated treatment providers to educate you on the treatment options for bipolar disorder and addiction.
 You can reach us here: 772-774-3872.